-You can add a new window into your backsplash.
-A window backsplash uses a glass body that is transparent and creates a modern look into your kitchen.
+You can add a new window to your backsplash.
+A window backsplash uses a glass body that is transparent and creates a modern look in your kitchen.

 - It allows light to naturally get into the area without having to use lots of artificial light sources.